We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best subscription box for kids clothing

-Geared toward girls ages 4 to 14, kidpik is a great option for the fashion-forward child.
-The company sends seven clothing options based on the recipient’s preselected preferences, with a week to decide what they want to keep or return from each box.
+Geared toward both boys and girls ages 2 to 16, kidpik is a great option for the fashion-forward child.
+The company sends eight clothing items (including shoes) based on the recipient’s preselected preferences, with a week to decide what they want to keep or return from each box.

 Subscribers pay for each item they keep from each box and get 30 percent off each item if they keep everything.
 Each box also comes with a fun gift, and subscribers have the option to receive one box every month, every 2 months, or every 3 months.